Admissions and Campus Life

-A. You can find information on our admission process here.
+A. You can find information on our admissions process here.

 Q. How do I know if Bethel is the right fit?

-Use the checklist on this page, and feel free to call our Director of Admissions, David Shinn, at (423) 842-5757 or send him an email.
+Use the checklist on this page, and feel free to call our Director of Admissions, David Shinn, at firstname.lastname@example.org or (423) 842-5757.

 Q. Do the children and teens live full-time on the Bethel campus?

-A. Yes.
-Depending on their life circumstances and program they are in, some children have occasional home visits with their relatives or their legal guardian, as part of a purposeful plan to eventually reunite families when that is a safe and legal option.
+A. Yes, those who are in our residential programs will stay on Bethel’s campus.
+Children have regular scheduled home visits with their relatives or their legal guardian, as part of a purposeful plan to reunite families as soon as possible.